Takuya-U-Sato/Prediction_of_Cross-Fitness/README.md

 ## Calc_base_.cpp

-A program to calculate the fitness with environmental stress in the parental network in "Evo_antibiotics_.cpp".
+A program to calculate the fitness with environmental stress in the parental network in "Evo_antibiotics_.cpp" (using in the  Sec.IV in the paper).

 (ex.)
 The case with $\tilde{P}=1, \alpha=0.45$, random_seed_genotype : 0 and random_seed_antibiotics : 1.
 ```bash